 You are getting around 0.5p per point, compared to 1p+ if you eventually redeem them for flights in premium cabins.
 Redeeming in panic and losing AT LEAST half the value of your points is not smart, especially given the low risk of IAG hitting critical trouble.

-Should you cash out your Virgin Flying Club miles?
+Should you cash out your Virgin Flying Club points?

-My answer is the same for Virgin Flying Club miles, with caveats.
-Non-flight redemptions generally come out at under 0.5p per mile so you’re losing a lot of value.
+My answer is the same for Virgin Flying Club points, with caveats.
+Non-flight redemptions generally come out at under 0.5p per point so you’re losing a lot of value.